Short stay visa for New Caledonia, French Polynesia and Wallis and Futuna

-Australia, Brunei, Kiribati, Malaysia, Marshall Islands, Federated States of Micronesia, Nauru, Palau, Solomon Islands, Samoa, Tuvalu.
+Australia, Brunei, Kiribati, Malaysia, Marshall Islands, Federated States of Micronesia, Nauru, Palau, Solomon Islands, Samoa, Tonga and Tuvalu.

-NB: No visa is required for citizens of Papua New Guinea and Tonga who are travelling to New Caledonia for up to 90 days and who do not intend to work during their stay.
+NB: No visa is required for citizens of Fiji and Papua New Guinea travelling to New Caledonia for up to 90 days in any six month period and who do not intend to work during their stay.

 However, upon entry to the French Territories, you may be asked to provide the following: proof of accomodation, proof of financial support and proof of subscription to travel and repatriation insurance for the entire duration of stay.

 Chinese passport holders who are legal residents of New Zealand, whose voyage to French Polynesia has been organized by an agency approved by Atout France, do not require a visa for a stay of up to 14 days.